meescool/100-days-of-code/log.md

 ### Day 12:February 23th, 2022

 **Today's Progress**: Worked on my Snake Game, added a texture class.
--Snake Game with OpenGL: I decided it would be best to make a class just for textures.
+- Snake Game with OpenGL: I decided it would be best to make a class just for textures.
 So I refactored my code to do that :)

 **Link(s) to work:**
 - https://github.com/meescool/SnakeGame